bsinkule/Grid-Template-Areas/README.md

     grid-area: footer;
 }
 ```
-11. Add the below code to main.css to make the `<div class="wrapper">` element set to use css grid.
+8. Add the below code to main.css to make the `<div class="wrapper">` element set to use css grid.
 This can now use all the grid-area named elements we just specified above.
 We will start by making a mobile layout that will ba a one column layout.
-The `grid-template-columns` specifies this by just listing parameter, `100%`.
-If there were two parameters, like `60% 40%`, that would specify a two column layout as you will see later.  :
+The `grid-template-columns` specifies this by listing the single parameter of `100%`.
+If there were two parameters, like `60% 40%`, that would specify a two column layout as you will see later.
-> NOTE:
+> NOTE: You can use many different sizing parameters for the  `grid-template-columns`, like `px`, `fr`, `%`, etc.
+> NOTE: By listing each individual grid area (e.g "header" "nav" "main" etc.) with quotes around each name, we are setting up our mobile layout first where each element will be stacked in one column.
+We will adjust for other screen sizes in later steps.
+Check out the site in the browser.
 ```css
 .wrapper {
     margin: auto;